mendix/docs/content/ats/bestpractices/bp-version-1/finding-the-action-you-need-1.md

     ![](attachments/finding-the-action-you-need-1/get-ckeditor-value-action-search-1.png)

 3. Example, you want to get the message displayed in the dialog box widget.
-You cannot use the _Get Value_ action because there is no `mx-name.
+You cannot use the _Get Value_ action because there is no `mx-name`.

     The solution is to use the following search term "Get Dialog".
 ATS checks all the actions and returns those that match these words.
 You see there is an action called [_Get Dialog Message Text_](/ats/refguide/rg-version-1/get-dialog-message-text).
 The  _Get Dialog Message Text_ action uses the dialog as a WebElement to retrieve the message text.
 You use the _Find/Assert Dialog_ action to get the dialog as a WebEelement.